mayra-cabrera/git-aliases/readme.md

 ### Git aliases

-This is a list of git aliases that I use on my daily basis.
-The first line is the alias and the second line is the complete git command.
+Less is always more!
+Git aliases provide shorter commands by collecting options and flags.
+This is a list of git aliases that I use on a daily basis.

+The first line is the git alias and the second line is the complete git command.

 ```bash